 By becoming Advocacy Champions, young women will have exciting opportunities for personal growth and development and to represent WAGGGS and their Member Organisation externally.
 We chose our 13 Advocacy Champions for their commitment to gender equality, their involvement in Girl Guiding and Girl Scouting and their ability to lead, challenge and create a ripple effect.

-Our Advocacy Champions are now headed to the UN Commission on the Status of Women (CSW) to represent 10 million girls across the world.
+Our Advocacy Champions participated in the 63rd UN Commission on the Status of Women (CSW) in March 2019 to represent 10 million girls across the world.

 Meet our Advocacy Champions!

 “I’m passionate about the role non-formal education plays in building a better society,” Ines says.